exercism/website-copy/tracks/javascript/exercises/all-your-base/mentoring.md

 #### Converting to base 10

-There are various approaches, but the two most concise ones, derived from compsci and mathematics, is as follows:
+There are various approaches, but the two most concise ones, derived from compsci and mathematics, are as follows:

 ```javascript
 digits.reduce((result, digit) => result * inputBase + digit, 0);